Library: Reserves FAQ for Faculty

 Fill out a Course Reserves Request Form, and bring any personal copy materials (e.g. items that are not already owned by the library) to the Library Service Desk.
 If you are placing items from the library's collection on reserve, library staff will pull the items and place them on reserve for you.

-Personal books, library books, short photocopies, media, course syllabi, tests, and non-copyrighted materials.
-Copyright fair use guidelines on reserves state that only one chapter per book or article per journal issue may be placed on reserve without seeking permission from the copyright holder.
+Personal books, UP library books, short photocopies, media, course syllabi, tests, and non-copyrighted materials.
+Copyright fair use guidelines for reserves state that only one chapter per book or one article per journal issue may be placed on reserve without seeking permission from the copyright holder.
 The library will seek permissions and determine what royalties would have to be paid for items that constitute more than 10% of an entire work.
-Permission must also be sought for materials used more than once on reserve for the same class if the source material isn’t in the library collection.
 Faculty should obtain written permission from any student whose work is being placed on reserve.

 Off air tapings may only be placed on reserve for 10 days and may not be re-used.
 Instead, ask the library to purchase the media for the collection.